How are the wines rated?

 I want you to taste my wine.
 How can I send you samples?

 I don’t accept unsolicited samples.
-If you’re interested in having me taste your wine, please contact my tasting coordinator Rosanne at email@example.com.
+If you’re interested in having me taste your wine, please contact us (be sure to indicate the region the wine is from).

 What if my question isn’t answered here?

-Please email me at firstname.lastname@example.org and I or someone from my team will get back to you promptly.
+Please email us at firstname.lastname@example.org and I or someone from my team will get back to you promptly.